Utilization of Resources

 (120g in a plastic bag)

-In FY2018, we started selling the okara product “Kikkoman Tonyu Okara Powder” for household use.
+In 2018, we started selling the okara product “Kikkoman Tonyu Okara Powder” for household use.

 This “Kikkoman Tonyu Okara Powder” is rich in soybean nutrients such as dietary fiber and vegetable protein.
 Only a tablespoon of the powder contains dietary fiber equivalent to what appx.
 1/2 of a head of lettuce contains.
 It has a creamy-smooth texture and is easy to be mixed with water, so it melts in your mouth.
-In addition, because the Kikkoman Soyfoods Company’s unique “process of producing soymilk reduces the soybean odor,” the byproduct (okara) generated in this producing process and used as its ingredient has a subtle soybean flavor.
-Therefore, you can mix it with yogurt, smoothies, miso soup, etc. to easily take soybean nutrients everyday without ruining the flavor of the food.
+In addition, because the Kikkoman Soyfoods Company’s unique technologies to produce soymilk reducing soybean odor allowed okara to have a mild soybean flavor.
+Therefore, you can mix it with yogurt, smoothies, miso soup, etc. to easily take soybean nutrients every day without ruining the flavor of the dishes.
 Furthermore, you can make “gluten-free” menus when you use this powder as a substitute for flour to make pancake batter, thicken curry, etc.

 The 25th Tasukarimashita Award (Prizes in the food and beverage category)